-A big part of managing Crohn’s disease is making dietary changes to prevent symptoms from flaring.
-Alcohol is a common trigger for Crohn’s, and some people with the disease need to avoid, or at least restrict, their intake.
+Alcohol is a common trigger for Crohn’s disease.
+Some people may need to avoid, or at least restrict their intake.

 Crohn’s disease is a type of inflammatory bowel disease (IBD).
 It can affect the entire gastrointestinal tract, from the mouth to the anus, but it most commonly affects the small and large intestines.